We’re currently closed. Following the Government’s roadmap announcement we’re making plans for a spring reopening.

 All of the West Country Studies Library materials which were once on open access in the former reading room at Castle Street, Exeter are stored on open shelves in the Devon Heritage Centre searchroom.
 Our searchroom staff can advise you on the location of material and help you find it.

 The local studies material formerly held in the stack at Castle Street, Exeter is now held in strongrooms at the Devon Heritage Centre.
 You may order these local studies materials at the searchroom desk on arrival, once you have identified the shelf reference.
 Our searchroom staff can help you do this.
-Items identified from the local studies catalogue can also be requested as a pre-order by email, by letter or by telephone as long as you can supply a shelf reference.

 Please contact us before you visit if you would like to see unfilmed hard-copy newspapers.

 You can bring in a camera to take photographs of documents, as long as you purchase a photographic licence from the main reception.
 Charges apply for Daily, Weekly, Monthly and Annual Licences.
 Please see our Charges Page for more information.

 Photographs of original documents must be for personal use or research.
 If you wish to exhibit, reproduce or publish a photographic print or an image of a document in printed form, or publish it on a website, please inform us.
 We can identify and contact the document/photograph owner, and the copyright owner for permission, or assist you to do this yourself.
 If you do not inform us that you are intending to reproduce or publish an item held in our archives to which copyright applies, you will be infringing the laws of copyright.

 The use of hand-held scanners is not permitted.

 Our Kiosk computers provide access to a range of websites to help with your research.